 You add a VLAN for the accounting team, type 10.10.5.0/25 into the switch, and nothing routes.
 The core router already has 10.10.5.0/24 summarised to a different interface — your /25 sits inside that range and gets swallowed.
-A CIDR subnet miscalculation like this creates silent black holes that only surface when someone on the new segment tries to reach the internet.
+Silent black hole.
+A CIDR subnet miscalculation like this only surfaces when someone on the new segment tries to reach the internet.

-Enter an IPv4 address and prefix length to get network address, broadcast, usable host range, subnet mask, wildcard mask, and binary breakdown before committing to a router config or firewall rule.
+Enter an IPv4 address and prefix length.
+The calculator returns network address, broadcast, usable host range, subnet mask, wildcard mask, and a binary breakdown before you commit to a router config or firewall rule.

 Why Subnetting Errors Break More Than Routing Tables

-A mismatched prefix between two interfaces creates an asymmetric path — packets leave on one subnet and replies return on another.
-Pings work but TCP sessions time out.
+A mismatched prefix between two interfaces creates an asymmetric path.
+Packets leave on one subnet and replies return on another.
+Pings work.
+TCP sessions time out.
 Most teams troubleshoot the application layer first, burning hours before someone checks the mask.

-Firewall rules compound it.
-If an ACL references 10.10.5.0/24 but the segment is /25, the rule covers addresses belonging to a different VLAN — traffic leaks or gets dropped with no obvious error.
-The IANA IPv4 Special-Purpose Address Registry lists reserved ranges you should never assign — keep it open while you plan.
+Firewall rules compound the problem.
+If an ACL references 10.10.5.0/24 but the segment is actually /25, the rule covers addresses belonging to a different VLAN.
+Traffic leaks.
+Sometimes it gets dropped with no obvious error.
+The IANA IPv4 Special-Purpose Address Registry lists reserved ranges you should never assign.
+Keep it open while you plan.

 Network Address, Broadcast, and the Usable Range Between Them

 Every subnet reserves two addresses: the network address (all host bits zero) and the broadcast (all host bits one).
-Everything in between is usable.
-A /24 gives 254 hosts, /26 gives 62, /28 gives 14, /30 gives 2 — just enough for a point-to-point router link.
-If you need 50 hosts a /26 technically fits but leaves zero growth room; a /25 with 126 usable addresses is the safer pick.
+Everything else is usable.
+A /24 gives 254 hosts, /26 gives 62, /28 gives 14, /30 gives 2 (just enough for a point-to-point router link).
+If you need 50 hosts, a /26 technically fits but leaves zero growth room.
+A /25 with 126 usable addresses is the safer pick.

 Wildcard Masks: The Inverse Nobody Memorizes

 A wildcard mask flips every bit of the subnet mask.
 A /24 mask of 255.255.255.0 becomes 0.0.0.255.
-Cisco ACLs and OSPF area statements use wildcards, so you will see them constantly if you touch routing or firewalls.
+Cisco ACLs and OSPF area statements use wildcards, so you'll see them constantly if you touch routing or firewalls.
 The gotcha: wildcard masks can be non-contiguous in ACLs (0.0.0.254 matches every other address) even though subnet masks cannot.
-Most teams treat wildcards as “just flip the mask” which works for subnetting but breaks if you inherit unusual ACL rules.
+Most teams treat wildcards as “just flip the mask.”
+That works for subnetting.
+It breaks if you inherit unusual ACL rules.

 /31 and /32 Prefixes: Point-to-Point and Host-Route Edge Cases

 Standard subnetting loses two addresses per block.
 On a point-to-point link that wastes half of a /30.
-RFC 3021 allows /31 subnets — two addresses, both assignable, no broadcast.
-Most modern routers support it; if yours does not the interface refuses to come up immediately.
+RFC 3021 allows /31 subnets: both addresses assignable, no broadcast reserved.
+Most modern routers support it.
+If yours doesn't, the interface refuses to come up immediately.

-A /32 identifies a single host — seen in BGP anycast announcements, loopback interfaces for router IDs, and blackhole routes for null-routing attacked IPs.
+A /32 identifies a single host.
+BGP anycast announcements use it.
+So do loopback interfaces for router IDs, and blackhole routes for null-routing attacked IPs.
 The calculator returns 1 usable host with network and broadcast as the same address.

 Instant Breakdown: Reading the Binary Behind the Slash